North Karelia Grants

 Grant-related enquiries should be sent to firstname.lastname@example.org.
 Enquiries may also be directed to Fund Officer Asko Saarelainen and Secretary Maarit Hämäläinen-Koljonen.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications are announced approximately two weeks before the Annual Gala and the grant can be withdrawn after the Gala.
-The 2020 Annual Gala of the North Karelia Regional Fund will be held in May 3rd 2020.
+The grant decisions of the January round of applications will be announced on skr.fi on May 3th 2020 and the grants can be withdrawn after that.
+Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.